-Instead with CDR FoodLab® you can perform the test with a simple analysis method, in 10 minutes and in few steps you can obtain reliable and accurate results.
+Instead with CDR FoodLab® you can estimate the lactose in milk and dairy products with a simple analysis method, in 10 minutes.
+In few steps you can obtain reliable and accurate results.

 The test is suitable for use on lactose free products, where a part or all the lactose has been broken down to glucose and galactose by the lactase enzyme, it is also suitable for products where lactose is normally present.

 Analyzers for determining Lactose in milk and dairy products

 Alkaline phosphatase (ALP)

 Milk Urea Nitrogen (MUN)

 |Multiple Analyses on a Sample||–|